hypo69/hypo/docs/gemini/consultant/ru/ai/header.md

 """
 Module: src.logger
     :platform: Windows, Unix
-    :synopsis: Module for determining the project's root path.
+    :synopsis: Module defining the root path to the project.
 All imports are built relative to this path.
     :TODO: In the future, move to a system variable.
 """
+import sys
+from pathlib import Path
+from src.utils.jjson import j_loads
+from src.logger import logger

 MODE = 'dev'

-import sys
-import json
-from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src.logger import logger import src.gs as gs

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """